CalebChoo22/Caleb-Cybersecurity-Portfolio/Third Party Vendor Risk Predictor/README.md

 Features • Data Preprocessing • Risk Scoring Model • Threat Intelligence • Vendor Risk Predictions

-How It Works 1.
-Vendor Dataset A simple CSV file simulates vendors with risk-related fields: • Data Breach History (Yes/No) • Security Rating (0-100) • Number of Open Vulnerabilities • Industry Sensitivity (Low/Medium/High) 2.
-Preprocessing Categorical data is mapped to numerical values to prepare for machine learning.
-3. Risk Model A Random Forest Classifier is trained to predict whether a vendor is High Risk or Low Risk based on their profile.
-4. Risk Prediction New vendor entries are automatically scored without manual analysis.
-5. (Optional) Streamlit Web App A simple dashboard allows users to upload CSVs and view vendor risk levels directly online.
+How It Works
+1. Vendor Dataset - A simple CSV file simulates vendors with risk-related fields: • Data Breach History (Yes/No) • Security Rating (0-100) • Number of Open Vulnerabilities • Industry Sensitivity (Low/Medium/High)
+2. Preprocessing - Categorical data is mapped to numerical values to prepare for machine learning.
+3. Risk Model - A Classifier is trained to predict whether a vendor is High Risk or Low Risk based on their profile.
+4. Risk Prediction - New vendor entries are automatically scored without manual analysis.